The Ultimate Guide to Restaurant Prime Cost

 1. Adjust Menu Prices Regularly

 Ensure menu prices are updated to reflect changes in food and labor costs.
 Regularly review pricing to stay aligned with market trends and cost fluctuations.
+Keep prime costs low with proper menu pricing.
+Learn more in The Ultimate Playbook for Restaurant Menu Pricing Strategies.

 2. Reduce Waste